ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 of attention brought forth by *playing*&mdash; directionless, yes, but meaningful.

-My favorite anecdote is on [how Feynman got his Nobel prize](https://www.asc.ohio-state.edu/kilcup.1/262/feynman.html?repostindays=413):
+One of my favorite anecdotes is on [how Feynman got his Nobel prize](https://www.asc.ohio-state.edu/kilcup.1/262/feynman.html?repostindays=413):
 > "So I got this new attitude.
 Now that I am burned out and I'll never
 > accomplish anything, I've got this nice position at the university teaching
 > classes which I rather enjoy, and just like I read the Arabian Nights for